 Early Holiday Advertising Tips for Your Local Business

-Five Ways to Get Started - Today!
+Five Advertising Ideas to Get Started - Today!

 Since I was a kid, I’ve always enjoyed watching the annual Macy’s Thanksgiving Day Parade on TV.
-From the clowns, to the marching bands, to the giant balloons – there’s rarely a sad face to be seen along the parade route.
-But as far back as I can remember, it’s always been about that one pivotal moment when Santa arrives on the final float and officially kicks-off the holiday shopping season - which, back in the day, meant me begging for the Sears annual Holiday Wish Book and excitedly finding things I never had considered for my own wish list.
+From the clowns to the marching bands, to the giant balloons – there’s rarely a sad face to be seen along the parade route.
+But as far back as I can remember, it’s always been about that one pivotal moment when Santa arrives on the final float and officially kicks-off the holiday shopping season - which, back in the day, meant me begging for the Sears annual Holiday Wish Book and excitedly finding things I had never considered for my own wish list.